 How should you educate your kids? → How should you school your kids?

-Oh…we generally don’t school our own kids; usually kids go to public school.
-When our kids don’t go to school and parent’s teach government mandated subjects at home, it’s called homeschooling.
+As a society, we generally don’t school our own kids.
+Usually, kids go to public school.
+When kids don’t go to school, and parents teach government-mandated subjects at home, it’s called homeschooling.

 *See the note about homeschooling below.